K-Sairam-SEC/Exp-9-IMPLEMENTATION-OF-EROSION-AND-DILATION/README.md

-# Image Segmentation Using Thresholding Techniques in OpenCV
+# Implementation of Erosion and Dilation Using OpenCV

 ## Developed By

-**Name:** Tawqir Ahamed Sayeed L
+**Name:** Sairam K

-**Register No:** 212225240166
+**Register No:** 212225240132

 ## Aim

-To segment an image using Global Thresholding, Adaptive Thresholding, and Otsu's Thresholding techniques using Python and OpenCV.
+To write a Python program using OpenCV to perform morphological operations such as Erosion and Dilation on an image.

 The program performs the following operations:

-- Global Thresholding
-- Adaptive Thresholding
+- Image Erosion
-- Otsu's Thresholding
+- Image Dilation

 ## Software Used